 H.Rovanperä/R.Pietiläinen, Peugeot 206 WRC; Rally of Cyprus 2001, ret.

 After a couple of though rallies in Cyprus and Greece, the modifications showed their value and the team performance consistently increased.
-Marcus Grönholm repeated victory in Finland, as well as Panizzi did in Sanremo.
+Marcus Grönholm repeated the win in Finland, as well as Panizzi did in Sanremo.

 An impressive final rush of the season, with Grönholm winning in Australia and Great Britain, allowed the team to recover their disadvantage and winning their second Manufacturer’s title in a row, ahead of Ford and Mitsubishi.
 For Grönholm, too many zero point finishings supposed a problem against the regularity shown by Richard Burns, who finally got the driver’s title driving a Subaru Impreza.